Washington Nationals: 2011–2023: "Curly W" uniforms

+2018–present: Script "Nationals" uniforms

-In 2018 the Nationals released a navy alternate uniform, featuring a script rendition of the team name in white with red trim along with red numbers.
+In 2018, the Nationals released a navy alternate uniform, featuring a script rendition of the team's name in white with red trim along with red numbers.
 The following season, the navy uniform proved to be a good-luck charm for the Nationals, as they went 11–3 while wearing the uniforms en route to winning the World Series.
 In 2020, a white version was added, with the script version of the team name in navy with red trim.
 Initially, the Nationals unveiled a pair of white-paneled and red-brimmed alternate caps: one in navy with the United States Capitol dome superimposed over a white block "W", and another in red with a navy block "W" superimposed over the silhouette of a pitcher.
 Both designs paid homage to the original Washington Senators (now Minnesota Twins) and the expansion Washington Senators (now Texas Rangers).
 However, only the "Capitol W" cap was used, and the "pitcher W" cap was not utilized on the field at all and immediately retired.

 For most of the 2020 season, the Nationals wore gold-accented versions of the new white uniforms in celebration of their World Series championship, along with all-red caps with the gold "curly W" logo.
 The script white alternates made their on-field debut on the final regular season home game September 27 against the New York Mets, and were paired with the "Capitol W" cap (the red "curly W" batting helmets were used with this uniform).
 The Nationals did not wear their home and red alternate "curly W" uniforms throughout that shortened season.
 In 2021, the white alternates were also paired with the primary red "curly W" cap, though the alternate Capitol cap was still used occasionally.

-Starting in 2022, the white alternate uniform with the "Nationals" script became the primary home uniform.
+Starting in 2022, the white alternate uniform with the "Nationals" script became the primary home uniform, replacing the white "curly W" uniform.

+In 2024, the Nationals updated their road uniform, featuring a block "Washington" lettering in navy with white and red trim.
+The red "curly W" alternates were replaced by an alternate white pullover uniform with navy sleeves, featuring the "Capitol W" crest on the left chest and a new sleeve patch depicting the "interlocking DC" logo inside the silhouette of Washington, D.C.
+The chest numbers on both the primary home and alternate navy uniforms were removed.

+Ahead of the 2025 season, the Nationals brought back the red alternate uniform after a one-season absence.
+This iteration kept the "Curly W" logo on the left chest, but the piping was removed.
+Due to Nike's "4+1" uniform rule, the team retired the "Capitol W" white alternates after only one season.